Captn138/hyperv-terraform/README.md

 ## Customize
 ### Customize ISO
 #### Auto Unattended XML file
-An Auto Unattended XML files allows installing Windows with predefined values.
+An Auto Unattended XML file allows installing Windows with predefined values.
 In my case, I wanted a fully automated installation of Windows, as well as some custom predefined values.
-1. Place your ISO file in the ISO folder in MSMG Toolkit folder.
+1. Place your ISO file in the `ISO` folder in MSMG Toolkit folder.
-2. Launch `Start.cmd` in the MSMGT folder (Administrator privileges required).
+2. Execute `Start.cmd` in the MSMGT folder (Administrator privileges required).
 3. Accept the EULA by pressing `A`.
 4. Extract the ISO file : Go to `Source > Extract source from DVD ISO Image` by typing `1 3` and type in the name of your ISO file.
 5. You can close MSMGT by typing `X`.
-Open your startup menu, scroll to `Windows Kits` and open `Windows System Image Manager` (`Assistant Gestion d'Installation`).
+Open your startup menu, scroll to `Windows Kits` and open `Windows System Image Manager`.
 6. Click on `File > Select Windows Image`, navigate to `MSMGT > DVD > sources > install.wim`.
-Select your version of Windows to install.
+Select your version of Windows to customize.
 It will ask to build a catalog.
-Accept (it is a long process).
+Accept (it is a long process, Administrator privileges required).
 7. Click on `File > New response file`.
 8. Customize your response file.
-You can find mine in this git repo or you can check some documentation here : https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/automate-windows-setup or https://www.windowscentral.com/how-create-unattended-media-do-automated-installation-windows-10 .
+You can find mine in this git repo (Administrator's password : `p@ssword1234`) or you can check some documentation here : https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/automate-windows-setup or https://www.windowscentral.com/how-create-unattended-media-do-automated-installation-windows-10 .
-9. Save your response file as `autounattend.xml` and place it in `MSMGT > DVD`
+9. Save your response file as `autounattend.xml` and place it in `MSMGT > DVD`.
+10. Close the Windows system image manager and delete the `MSMGT > DVD > sources > Install_Windows XXX.clg` file, or move it elsewhere to avoid rebuilding it.

 #### Setup Complete CMD script
 1. Navigate to `MSMG > DVD > sources`.